PaulFrankling/proper_clobber/TESTING.md

 #### Navigation bar

 * All navigation bar links were tested and worked correctly. &check;
-* All dropdown menus appear correctly when their link has been clicked and all dropdown menu links take the user to the right page. &check;
+* All dropdown menus appear correctly when their link has been clicked and all dropdown menu links take the user to the right page. i.e dropdown menus for categories take the user to the specific one selected. &check;
 * The 'Proper Clobber' logo takes the user back to the home page as intended. &check;
 * Below the basket icon, shows the total price of the current basket and correctly changes price every time an item is added or removed. &check;
 * The search bar works as expected, it returns a page of products if the user correctly matches something in the product database. &check;